philote/againstthedarkconspiracy/README.md

 ## To Be Done

-- Finish adding text to localization files (dialogs)
+- when stress is marked, reset expertise
 - Adding Gear will update character Load/Gear and show an error dialog when there is no capacity
 - Add an Operation template journal to the Compendium
 - Basic sheet designs
 - Add buttons for seek relief from the horror moves in chat
 - Improve dialog designs/layouts
-- Setup default token setup (show name, show intel and stress, link actor, etc..)
+- Create default token setup (show name, show intel and stress, link actor, etc..)
 - Use Conspiracy type to change the look and feel of sheets

 ## How to Install